UX Designer Resume Examples

 - •Highlight specific UX tools you are proficient in, such as Sketch, Adobe XD, Figma, etc.

-- •Include links to an online portfolio or projects to showcase your work.
+- •Include links to an online portfolio or projects to surface your work.

 UX Design Specific Tips